Casa del Obrero Mundial

+House at 105 Matamoros Street, Tepito.
+Headquarters of the Casa del Obrero Mundial from 1912 to 1918.

+A plaque commemorating the house, donated by the Union of Mexican Stonemasons in 1937.

 The Casa del Obrero Mundial (lit.
 'House of the World Worker') or COM was a libertarian socialist and anarcho-syndicalist worker's organization located in the popular Tepito Barrio of Mexico City, founded on September 22, 1912.
 One of its founders was Antonio Díaz Soto y Gama, one of the founders of the Liberal Party of Mexico (PLM) and later a secretary in Emiliano Zapata's army.
 COM served as a cultural institution promoting worker's education and social transformation through a rationalist, socialist orientation, and as the headquarters for a number of syndicates and unions on a mutual aid basis.